Guide for Canadian Real Estate Agents

 • Errors and omissions (E&O) insurance — professional liability insurance premiums are fully deductible[9].

-• Marketing and advertising — online advertising spend, social media promotion, print materials, signage, and any direct marketing costs are deductible.
+• Marketing and advertising — online advertising spend, social media promotion, print materials, signage, and direct marketing costs are deductible[9].

 • Technology and software — CRM subscriptions, analytics tools, digital signature platforms, and business-related software subscriptions are deductible.